Hebrew Names That Are Not Angels

 Why include names that are not clearly angels?

 Because readers search for them as angel names.
-A source-led guide should answer the question while correcting the category.
+A source-led guide can answer the question while correcting the category.

 Sources and References